Episode 03 — Edythe Eyde

 Until five years before her death at the age of 94, Edythe lived in the Burbank, California, bungalow that she had paid for with earnings from her work as a secretary—work she hated.
 When age compelled her to give up her house and move to an assisted living facility, Edythe also had to give up the company of her thirteen cats, which proved to be a devastating loss.

-To learn more about Edythe Eyde, we recommend exploring the following resources:
+To learn more about Edythe Eyde, we recommend exploring the resources and links that follow below.

 Edythe Eyde’s papers and photographs are housed at the ONE Archives at the USC Libraries.